skyisle/gradle-jacoco-android/README.md

 ### 7. Run jacoco coverage analysis script
 It runs with connectedInstrumentTestDebug.
-You can now run jacoco coverage with follwing command
+You can now run jacoco coverage with follwing command.
+If you are using flavors, you need to check ./gradlew tasks first.

     ./gradlew jacocoDebug

 You can find jacoco.exec at build/jacoco/debug folder.

 ## License